gokullan/documents/linux_commands.markdown

 sudo find / -name "xelatex"

 - To copy contents of a file to clipboard

-cat source.c \| xclip -selection c
+  - `cat source.c | xclip -selection c`
+  - Use `-r` flag to remove newline at the end of selection

 -   To find (or locate) a file and open it using xdg-open